 If you are still in Carbondale, you may return items to the bookdrops located in the North entrance of the building.

 If you are not currently in Carbondale, you can return items a couple of ways.
 If you are in Illinois, the easiest way to get items back to us would be to return them to your nearest I-Share library.
 If you don’t know where these libraries are located, you can consult this map.

 Students with laptops may not use this option to return their laptop and charger to us.
 They must be returned in-person or via mail.

 If you are out-of-state or not near an I-Share library, you may mail the items back to us.
 The cheapest option is to ship items to us using the Media Mail rate at the US Post Office.
-To estimate your cost to ship, you should weigh the cost of the box with the books inside and compare it to the post office’s chart on their website.
+To estimate your cost to ship, you should weigh the box with the books inside and compare it to the post office’s chart on their website.

 If you choose to mail items back, you are strongly encouraged to purchase insurance from the post office.
 The price is very reasonable and borrowers are responsible for the replacement cost of materials lost in transit.

 Morris Library also offers access to a large collection of ebooks through its library catalog, with other sources listed at http://libguides.lib.siu.edu/ebooks.
 This selection includes open access textbooks.

 Our streaming video collection includes over 68,000 videos from Alexander Street Press covering history, performing arts, art, architecture, nursing, criminal justice, counseling, education, rehabilitation, sports medicine and exercise science.
 Videos may be shared with other SIU users by clicking "Cite" and then "Copy Permalink".

 The computer lab in room 139 continues to be available for use during the pandemic.
 We rely on users to self-clean the keyboards, mice, and chairs prior to their use.
 Tables are cleaned on a daily basis by building services staff.

 The computers all have Internet access and are loaded with the following software.
-Do note that users cannot install additional software.
+Users cannot install additional software.

 - Windows 10